radiodee1/awesome-chatbot/virtualenv/README.md

 * `do_make_virtualenv_setup3#.sh` -- run once to add virtualenv to the installed packages... or simply `source` this file.
 * `do_make_virtualenv_use_3#.sh` -- run every time you want to use your environment.
 The env name is 'chatbot3#'

 These files probably work best if run with `source`.
+Type `deactivate` to exit the virtualenv.

 ## Building Python3.7